Wace: Roman de Brut

 Roman de Brut (c.
 1155) was based on the Historia Regum Britanniae of Geoffrey of Monmouth.
 It cannot be regarded as a history in any modern sense, although Wace often distinguishes between what he knows and what he does not know, or has been unable to find out.
 Wace narrates the founding of Britain by Brutus of Troy to the end of the legendary British history created by Geoffrey of Monmouth.
 The popularity of this work is explained by the new accessibility to a wider public of the Arthur legend in a vernacular language.
-In the midst of the Arthurian section of the text, Wace was the first to mention the legend of King Arthur's Round Table and the first to give the name Excalibur to Arthur's sword, although on the whole he adds only minor details to Geoffrey's text.
+In the midst of the Arthurian section of the text, Wace was the first to mention the legend of King Arthur's Round Table, although on the whole he adds only minor details to Geoffrey's text.

 The Roman de Brut became the basis, in turn, for Layamon's Brut, an alliterative Middle English poem, and Peter Langtoft's Chronicle.
 Historian Matthew Bennett, in an article entitled "Wace and warfare," has pointed out that Wace clearly had a good understanding of contemporary warfare, and that the details of military operations he invents to flesh out his accounts of pseudo-historical conflicts can therefore be of value in understanding the generalities of warfare in Wace's own time.

 Roman de Rou

-His later work, the Roman de Rou, was, according to Wace, commissioned by Henry II of England.
-A large part of the Roman de Rou is devoted to William the Conqueror and the Norman Conquest of England.
-Wace's reference to oral tradition within his own family suggests that his account of the preparations for the Conquest and of the Battle of Hastings may have been reliant not only on documentary evidence but also on eyewitness testimony from close relations – though no eyewitnesses would have been still alive when he began work on the text.
-The Roman de Rou also includes a mention of the appearance of Halley's Comet.
-The relative lack of popularity of the Roman de Rou may reflect the loss of interest in the history of the Duchy of Normandy following the incorporation of continental Normandy into the kingdom of France in 1204.
+The Roman de Rou, was, according to Wace, commissioned by Henry II of England in around 1160.
+The Rou is a vernacular adaptation of the chronicle tradition of the dukes of Normandy begun by Dudo of St. Quentin, and continued by William of Jumièges, Orderic Vitalis, and Robert of Torigni.
+Wace claims that he was fired by Henry II after working on the project for 15 years.

+Henry had indeed replaced Wace with another writer, Benoît de Sainte-Maure, already famous from having written the Roman de Troie.
+Benoît did not use any of Wace's work, but started afresh in composing his own Chronique des ducs de Normandie.
+Precisely why Henry II fired Wace and replaced him on the project with Benoît is unknown, although a number of theories have been advanced to explain the decision.
+Among the sensitive issues that were introduced by Wace, and handled differently by Benoît, was the memory of Robert of Curthose, duke of Normandy, and the role in the First Crusade.
+In terms of English dynastic history, Curthose could only be a controversial figure, since his son had offered a rival claim to the ducal title.
+Where Wace offered a fawning description of Robert's heroism, including claims that he had returned with great trophies like the banner of a Muslim emir, Benoît closed his account by emphasizing the shame Robert had brought upon the family by refusing to accept the crown of the kingdom of Jerusalem.